Luinen/Battleship/README.md

   - It was possible if the user fired the same spot in the previous rounds.
   - The user was able to use numbers in the tutorial and caused an error.
 - Unsolved Bugs
   - Unfortunately, I used Heroku and deployed my project, but I couldn't type anything on that site after that.
 I tried incognito mode, firefox and chrome, but nothing changed.
 It freezes all the time.
 I spent 2,5 hours with tutor assistance, they tried many things, but they didn't find the solution.
 I also want to thank you from here.
+It works on other computers.
   - If the users enter nothing when they want to shoot, an error message pop up.

 ## Deployment